Robinlovelace/odjitter/README.md

 <!-- ## Real world example: Edinburgh -->

-The approach was developed to support public sector transport planning in Edinburgh.
-As illustrated in Figure @ref(fig:izs), the original study area was Edinburgh City Council, a major economic hub with ambitious [plans](https://www.edinburgh.gov.uk/downloads/file/30073/active-travel-investment-programme-update-october-2021) for investment in active travel, making evidence to support investment where it will be most beneficial key.
+The approach was developed to support public sector transport planning in Edinburgh, UK.
+The original study area was Edinburgh City Council, a major economic hub with ambitious [plans](https://www.edinburgh.gov.uk/downloads/file/30073/active-travel-investment-programme-update-october-2021) for investment in active travel, making evidence to support investment where it will be most beneficial key.
 For the purposes of this study we